-- 1. CONFORMANCE TO CONCEPTUAL SITE PLAN.
-Development shall conform with the conceptual site plan with the city staff date of 7/20/22, attached as Exhibit A to Exhibit 2.
-Any proposed significant change to the conceptual site plan as determined by the Zoning Administrator, shall be subject to additional action and public hearings before the Planning Commission and City Council. - 2.
+- CONFORMANCE TO CONCEPTUAL SITE PLAN.
+Development shall conform with the conceptual site plan, attached as Exhibit A to Exhibit 2.
+Any proposed significant change to the conceptual site plan, SPECIFICALLY AROUND ACTIVE USE SPACE AND/OR CHANGES TO THE PARKING ENTRANCE, as determined by the Zoning Administrator, shall be subject to additional action and public hearings before the Planning Commission and City Council. - 2.
 BUILDING HEIGHT LIMITATIONS.
 No building on the site shall exceed 36 feet in height, measured as provided in the applicable section of the Zoning Ordinance. - 3.
 ALTERATIONS TO WATERCOURSES.
 Any proposed alteration to the natural state of watercourses with a peak flow rate of 50 CFS or higher shall be subject to the wash modification process.